-Faith after all, is just a deep hope in things unseen.
+Faith, after all, is just a deep hope in things unseen.
 In gardening, one sprinkles tiny seed kernels over the freshly stirred soil.
 Waters.
-Then hopes beyond all hope that tomatoes, dill, and basil will emerge.
+Then we hope beyond all hopes that tomatoes, dill, and basil will emerge.

-Yes, there is evidence from previous years that this will be the outcome, but you still have no tangible proof in the moment of planting.
+Yes, there is evidence from previous years that this will be the outcome, but you still have no tangible proof at the moment of planting.
 You just believe.

 Right now, all sorts of summer plans are underway.
 Picnics, jaunts to the lake, beach trips with relatives, events that require a bathing suit.

-This the moment (be it ever so late) I decide we need to incorporate more “dinner salads” into our weekly menu!
+Recently I decided we need to incorporate more “dinner salads” into our weekly menu.